Skip to content

 Documentation is not just content.
 It is an information system.
 And like any system, it must be designed to scale.

 In the early stages of a project, documentation often begins simply.
+A few guides.
+A quick start page.
+Some API notes.

 But as the product grows, something predictable happens.